 Houston Rockets Nike merchandise disappears from China stores

-Houston Rockets sneakers and other merchandise were pulled from several Nike stores in major Chinese cities amid the furor surrounding a tweet from the team's general manager in support of anti-government protests in Hong Kong.

-BEIJING/SHANGHAI: Houston Rockets sneakers and other merchandise were pulled from several Nike stores in major Chinese cities amid the furor surrounding a tweet from the team's general manager in support of anti-government protests in Hong Kong.
+BEIJING: Houston Rockets sneakers and other merchandise were pulled from several Nike stores in major Chinese cities amid the furore surrounding a tweet from the team's general manager in support of anti-government protests in Hong Kong.

 The stakes are high for NBA, whose league business in China is said to be worth more than US$4 billion.
 The world's most populous nation is Nike's top source of revenue growth as other regions slow.